Godfaada/Skin_Cancer_Classification/0_LiteratureReview/README.md

 ## Summary of the Reviewed Works

-Source 1: Deep Learning for Dermatologist-Level Classification of Skin Cancer
+### **Source 1: Deep Learning for Dermatologist-Level Classification of Skin Cancer**

-Objective: To demonstrate that deep convolutional neural networks can classify skin lesions with performance comparable to dermatologists.
-Methodology: A large dataset, including HAM10000, was used to train an InceptionV3 model.
+- **Objective:** To demonstrate that deep convolutional neural networks can classify skin lesions with performance comparable to dermatologists.
+- **Methodology:** A large dataset, including HAM10000, was used to train an InceptionV3 model.
 Transfer learning and data augmentation were applied.
-Key Findings: The CNN matched expert performance in binary classification tasks.
+- **Key Findings:** The CNN matched expert performance in binary classification tasks.
 The approach demonstrated high accuracy and clinical potential.
-Relevance: Validates the use of pre-trained CNN models like InceptionV3 for HAM10000 classification tasks [<a href="#ref1">1</a>].
+- **Relevance:** Validates the use of pre-trained CNN models like InceptionV3 for HAM10000 classification tasks [<a href="#ref1">1</a>].

+---

-Source 2: Multimodal Learning Approaches for Skin Lesion Diagnosis
+### **Source 2: Multimodal Learning Approaches for Skin Lesion Diagnosis**

-Objective: To enhance classification performance by integrating image features with clinical metadata.
-Methodology: A hybrid model combined CNN outputs with structured data.
+- **Objective:** To enhance classification performance by integrating image features with clinical metadata.
+- **Methodology:** A hybrid model combined CNN outputs with structured data.
 Feature fusion strategies were evaluated.
-Key Findings: Multimodal models outperformed image-only models.
+- **Key Findings:** Multimodal models outperformed image-only models.
 Metadata improved prediction reliability.
-Relevance: Supports the use of HAM10000 metadata in hybrid classification models [<a href="#ref2">2</a>].
+- **Relevance:** Supports the use of HAM10000 metadata in hybrid classification models [<a href="#ref2">2</a>].

+---

-Source 3: Ensemble and Attention-Based Networks for Skin Lesion Classification
+### **Source 3: Ensemble and Attention-Based Networks for Skin Lesion Classification**

-Objective: To improve classification accuracy and interpretability using ensembles and attention mechanisms.
-Methodology: An ensemble of CNNs was implemented with Grad-CAM for attention visualization.
-Key Findings: Ensemble models achieved over 90% accuracy, and attention maps improved interpretability.
-Relevance: Reinforces the value of ensemble and attention-based models on HAM10000 [<a href="#ref3">3</a>].
+- **Objective:** To improve classification accuracy and interpretability using ensembles and attention mechanisms.
+- **Methodology:** An ensemble of CNNs was implemented with Grad-CAM for attention visualization.
+- **Key Findings:** Ensemble models achieved over 90% accuracy, and attention maps improved interpretability.
+- **Relevance:** Reinforces the value of ensemble and attention-based models on HAM10000 [<a href="#ref3">3</a>].

 ## Conclusion